 - Please don’t give money, sweets or other things to begging children.

 - Taking photographs is a privilege, not a right.
-Ask permission and respect people’s desire not to be photographed.
+Ask for permission before taking pictures, and respect people’s desires.

-- Dress modestly, in line with local custom and avoid outward displays of physical affection.
+- Dress modestly, in line with local customs, and avoid outward displays of physical affection.

-- You are a representative of an outside culture and your impact lingers long after you return home.
+- You represent outside culture, and your impact lingers long after returning home.

-Along with popular trekking trails, you might see garbage bins outside lodges and shops.
-Usually, the contents, including noxious plastics, are burned and metal discarded.
-Often, litter is pitched off the back sides lodges and shops or piled in a site nearby.
+You might see garbage bins outside lodges, shops, and popular trekking trails.
+Usually, the contents, including harmful plastics, are burned, and metals are discarded.
+Litter is often pitched off the backsides of lodges and shops or piled on a nearby site.
 Talk to the lodge owners and operators about your preferences for disposal.
 You can influence them because they want your business.